 What Does the Convergence Mean for RFID Testing

 Combining two antennas into a single tag adds a new layer of complexity.
 The UHF part should work with all RFID readers: handhelds, gates, POS, and so on.
 And NFC should be conveniently usable for consumers with their various smart devices.
 Optimizing tag design for both needs is more demanding than designing a single frequency tag.
 Also tagging the items must be reconsidered: tag placement must serve reliable inventory counting and allow convenient consumer access.

 My company Voyantic’s focus has always been in performance and quality testing of RFID components, both UHF and HF/NFC.
 Lately, we have seen more and more companies developing and using UHF RFID and NFC technology side by side.
 To better serve our customers, we have been working the last couple of years to develop a test system that would allow testing both of these technologies.
 Our goal has been to allow rapid development of new, cost-efficient tag designs, and to deploy them into a reliable system.

 Tagformance Pro combines UHF and NFC tag testing into one device.
 The Tagformance Pro supports tag design, tag selection and planning of tag placement - both UHF RFID for inventory and supply chain, and NFC for the consumer interface.
 Tagformance Pro is a true all-in-one tool for anyone either developing or using RFID technology.

 Download the Tagformance Pro Catalogue

 Learn more of the Voyantic Tagformance Pro Test Device!
-By combining UHF RFID and NFC testing into one compact test device, our Tagformance Pro is a true all-in-one tool for anyone either developing or using RFID technology.
+By combining RAIN RFID and NFC testing into one compact test device, our Tagformance Pro is a true all-in-one tool for anyone either developing or using RFID technology.